osmandapp/web/main/docs/user/personal/favorites.md

 ### Edit

-To edit a Favorite point you need [to short tap](../map/map-context-menu.md#select-an-object-short-tap) on chosen Favorite point.
+To edit a Favorite point, [short tap](../map/map-context-menu.md#select-an-object-short-tap) the selected Favorite point.

 After that, you need to choose [*Edit favorite* button in *Map Context menu*](../map/map-context-menu.md#add--edit-favorite).

 *Edit favorite* menu opens.
-It's look like *[Add favorite*](../personal/favorites.md#create)* menu.
+It's look like *[Add favorite](#create)* menu.
 But in Action part there is one more action - *Delete* button.
 For Android, there is additional *Delete* button in up corner of *Edit favorite* menu.

 <Tabs groupId="operating-systems">